Hot Springs, Arkansas: Oaklawn Park

 Oaklawn Park has been operating since 1904.
 (A second horse racing park was once within the city limits, but was eventually closed.)
 Former U.S. President Bill Clinton, his half-brother Roger, and Billy Bob Thornton, all Hot Springs natives, have frequented Oaklawn Park.
-The meet, held from January through mid-April each year, is sometimes called the "Fifth Season".
+The meet, held from December through May each year, is sometimes called the "Fifth Season".
 In mid-April, its final week sees the "Racing Festival of the South", concluding with the Arkansas Derby, which has drawn many Triple Crown contenders.
 In 2015, American Pharoah won the Derby and another race at Oaklawn before going on to win the first Triple Crown in three decades.
 In 2018, the track commemorated the horse's victories by installing a life-sized bronze sculpture by James Peniston.